zerothi/sisl/docs/installation.rst

 but sometimes ``setuptools`` does not intercept the flags in the build process.
 Since 3.12 ``distutils`` has been deprecated and one needs to pass explicit linker flags to the CMake environment.
-If problems arise, please help out the community by figuring out how this works on Windows.
+If problems arise, please help out the community by figuring out how sisl can be compiled on Windows.

-Adapt to compilers.
-For an explanation, see `here <https://docs.python.org/3/install/index.html#location-and-names-of-config-files>`_ or the `user issue <https://github.com/zerothi/sisl/issues/244>`_ which spurred this content.

 .. _installation-testing: